Nexmo/station/_documentation/voice/voice-api/ncco-reference.md

 Value | Description
 -- | --
 `uri` | the SIP URI to the endpoint you are connecting to in the format sip:rebekka@sip.example.com.

-### Fallback NCCO

-You can provide a fallback for Calls that do not connect.
-To do this set the `eventType` to `synchronous` and return an NCCO from the `eventUrl` if the Call enters any of the following states:

-* `timeout` - your user did not answer your call with `ringing_timer` seconds
-* `failed` - the call failed to complete
-* `rejected` - the call was rejected
-* `unanswered` - the call was not answered
-* `busy` - the person being called was on another call

 ## Talk